Copyleaks/plagiarism-report/README.md

 ### Customization
 Highlights:
-1. Report can be used in your own domain.
+1. The Report can be used in your own domain.
 2. You can add your own logo to the report and change its title.
-3. You can change the reports look and feel (using css).
+3. You can change the report's look and feel (using css).

 ### Supported API versions:
 The report is compatible with Copyleaks API versions: